Registration appointment times are assigned per classification/earned hours:

 After your first advisement session and during your first semester on campus, you will be assigned an academic advisor.
 Your academic advisor (either a professional or faculty advisor) will contact you to schedule an advisement appointment once the advisement period begins for the upcoming semester.
 Current students will use TechConnect to schedule an appointment with their academic advisor unless otherwise instructed by the academic department or their academic advisor.
 Before you meet with your academic advisor, please review our "Before Advisement Checklist" that can be accessed by clicking the link below.

 - Step 2 | Log into Eagle Online

 Steps to Login and Enter Your Pin

 - Enter your 6-digit Alternate PIN and click "SUBMIT".
-This is required EVERY TIME you access the add/drop menu.
+This is required every time you access the add/drop menu until you have successfully registered for courses.
 After you are registered for courses, if you need to make an adjustment and can't find/remember your Alternate PIN, you can view it via the link "View Registration Times ..."
 You must select the term first, since this information is term dependent.

 - Step 3 | Adding and Dropping Classes

 - university withdrawal

 To add courses with College Scheduler, click the link below for instructions: